Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Gain/loss per mi.
 333'

-As the largest urban park in the U.S, the 4,071-acre Griffith Park stands as a treasure for Angelinos seeking respite from the rigors of living in the second largest city in the U.S. Rising high at the heart of Griffith Park stands 1,625-foot Mt.
-Hollywood and its amazing vistas of Los Angeles and surrounds.
+As the largest urban park in the U.S, the 4,071-acre Griffith Park stands as a treasure for Angelinos seeking respite from the rigors of living in the second largest city in the U.S. Rising high at the heart of Griffith Park stands 1,625-foot Mount Hollywood and its amazing vistas of Los Angeles and surrounds.

 In May 2007 a horrific wildfire incinerated 800 acres of Griffith Park including much of the area around Mt.
 Hollywood.
 But time is softening the affects, plants are coming back, and Mt.
 Hollywood still is a rewarding destination.